colinbdclark/mfa-thesis/sections/06-vibrant-bodies.md

 6. _Constructed Land_, by David Bouchard, Alex Geddie, Bruno Lessard and Pierre Tremblay, was exhibited in 2012 at Interaccess in Toronto.
 Documentation of the installation, including some of Alex's music, is available at http://nunavutlights.com/.
 My own Flocking "port" of his SuperCollider instruments, which were foundational to me as both technical exemplars as well as aesthetic ear-benders, are available at https://github.com/colinbdclark/compositions/tree/master/alex-kimmirut

 7. I wrote about Flocking's design and architecture in detail in "Flocking: A Framework for Declarative Music-Making on the Web" (Clark and Tindale).
-The underlying software development idioms and philosophy of Flocking and Aconite is described in "Harmonious Authorship from Different Representations" (Basman, Clark, and Lewis) and in "To Inclusive Design Through Contextually Extended IoC" (Basman, Lewis, and Clark).
+The underlying software development idioms and philosophy employed within Flocking and Aconite are described in "Harmonious Authorship from Different Representations" (Basman et al) and in "To Inclusive Design Through Contextually Extended IoC" (Basman et al).

 8. Chun, strangely, neglects to examine this issue, choosing instead (as most programmers do) to take the code/data distinction as a given.
 LISP, however, was the first and paradigmatic language to challenge this; other languages and environments (including my own) have followed.
 The index of _Programmed Visions_ omits LISP entirely, and Chun limits herself to only a passing reference to John McCarthy and his language, apparently missing the point that it's interactivity wasn't simply a function "of the limitations of procedural programming" (61), but rather a features of its ability to self-reference.
 For me, the language represents the leak in her schematic regarding the evolution of computation from an emphasis on execution on a specific machine to its erasure by source code.
 LISP is an environment in which code is represented _as data_, which means that its "source" is changeable by the program itself or by other programs.
 LISP programs are LISP data structures; this characteristic is known as "homoiconicity," and opens up the possibility that programs, not just data, can be transformed and modified by other programs (Basman et al 255).
 Complicating the narrative of Chun's argument, LISP fails to maintain the ideology of code as "originary" text, since the materials of a software program is itself available to be modified during the process of interpretation and use.

+9. With the exception of a special class of programs such as parsers, interpreters, code generators, and compilers, all of which are typically unidirectional and which exemplify exactly the kind of erasure that Chun says plagues our models of computation today.

+10. This architecture, in which all aspects of a composition are represented as "signals" that can be modulated freely by other signals, both at high and low frequencies (i.e. on the scale of both timbres and the over-arching stucture of a piece) is derived from James Tenney's early computer music composition work at Bell Labs in the early 1960s (Clark and Tindale 1554).

+11. In open source software development, a "fork" is a split in the community that manifests itself in a systematized failure to share a single artifact.
+As diverging features are introduced to one or the other source code forks, the result is often a break in the linkage between the two pieces of software, making them incompatible.
+In contrast, Flocking's goal is preserve as best as possible the linkage of software artifacts even when faced of diverse and conflicting goals, requirements, and approaches.
+This is achieved in part by allowing differences to specifically be represented, named, and addressed within the system.

+12. For example, Flocking's "live" programming environment is increasingly capable of applying changes to a running signal processing graph, blurring the classical source/execution, creation/use pair of distinctions.
+I have performed live with an early version of this system, though I retain a number of serious aesthetic and technical concerns about the ideology and practice of live "performance" coding.

-8. Amongst, for example, the Dadaists, Fluxus, John Cage, and others.
+11. Amongst, for example, the Dadaists, Fluxus, John Cage, and others.

 ## Boneyard